greedymelon/inception/README.md

 ## **Troubleshooting**
 If you run this application on Windows remember to run the terminal (or the program you open this project with ex.
 VScode) as administrator.
-We need aministrator's right also to modify the hosts file <br>
+We need aministrator's right also to modify the hosts file. <br>
 Make sure that docker is running and is correctly install. <br>